jnavarro7/ethernet-raspberrypi-zero/README.md

 ## What it is

 Board that adds an ethernet port to the Raspberry Pi Zero based on the Microchip's ENC28J60 that integrates the MAC and a 10Base-T PHY with an SPI interface.
+Designed in 2016 and just open sourcing it in 2024.

 ![top](/docs/top.jpg)
 ![bottom](/docs/bottom.jpg)